pedrokasak/pedrokasak/README.md

 Graduated in Information Systems in 2016, a lover of music, Games, Series, Books and especially programming.
 I always seek to improve myself with new technologies and methodologies.

 Experiences
-with technologies like: Python, Javascripts, Node.Js, React, React Natice and frameworks like Django, NextJS.
+with technologies like: Python, Javascripts, Node.Js, React, React Native and frameworks like Django, NextJS, NestJS, Angular.

-Seeking knowledge in Solidity.
+Seeking knowledge in Typescript.

 ## My skills
 <div>